atomone-hub/genesis/README.md

 the chain.

-First we describe the tokenomics of the AtomOne hub, followed by the main milestones, with an emphasis on completion and even phase-out.
+First we describe the tokenomics of the AtomOne hub, followed by the main milestones, with an emphasis on completion and even potential phase-out.

 ## Genesis Distribution